 7. Attend film school (maybe)

 For some people, film school is a fantastic option.
 The benefits of obtaining a formal education are obvious but there are downsides as well.
-Let's look at the pros and cons of film school.
+Even attending the best films schools has pros and cons.

 FILM SCHOOL PROS